-- Every week, you participate in three hours of group treatment.
+- Every week, you participate in group treatment.

 - You receive individual therapy at least once a month.

-- You will be required to participate in random drug testing to confirm your sobriety.
+- You will be required to participate in random drug testing to confirm your abstinence.

-Voluntary and court-ordered chemical dependency counseling services are also available through our program.
+Voluntary and court-ordered substance use disorder counseling services are also available through our program.
 Those services include:

 - Alcohol and Drug Information School (ADIS): This one-time course provides information about drugs and alcohol and its effects on a user’s self, family and friends.
 The purpose of ADIS courses is to encourage responsible decision making.

-- Substance Use Disorder Assessment: This evaluation helps determine whether your alcohol and drug use is a problem in your life (chemical dependency ).
-If so, our state certified chemical dependency professionals recommend the appropriate level of care or treatment.
+- Substance Use Disorder Assessment: This evaluation helps determine whether your alcohol and drug use is a problem in your life.
+If so, our state-certified chemical dependency professionals recommend the appropriate level of care or treatment.

-- Driving Under the Influence (DUI) Assessments: This court-ordered assessment can determine whether alcohol and drug use is causing problems in your life (chemical dependency).
-If so, our state certified chemical dependency professionals recommend the appropriate level of care or treatment.
+- Driving Under the Influence (DUI) Assessments: This court-ordered assessment can determine whether alcohol and drug use is causing problems in your life.
+If so, our state-certified chemical dependency professionals recommend the appropriate level of care or treatment.

 - Deferred Prosecution Treatment: This court-ordered program is for people accused of a crime they committed while under the influence of drugs or alcohol.
 If you successfully complete treatment, your case may be dismissed.